 No festive decorating scheme is complete without a Christmas garland.
 Whether you're looking for a discreet and minimalist design to wrap around a bookshelf, or are going all out and covering every visible surface with Christmas garlands, we have a range of options, from realistic foliage to abstract designs.
 What will take your fancy?

 1. Find an alternative way to use baubles – as a garland

 Perfect either in lieu of or in addition to a Christmas tree, the Two Whitewashed Glass garlands from Cox & Cox have an attractive distressed glazing that will look great as part of a vintage Christmas decorating scheme.

 2. Swap traditional fir branches for stylish eucalyptus

 Whether as part of a traditional Christmas look or a more contemporary Scandi Christmas decorating scheme, a green Christmas garland that experiments with eucalyptus, juniper, or even oak branches, instead of the traditional pine or fir, is a lovely pick.

-The Eucalyptus Wreath & Garland from Lights4fun come in a handy bundle with warm white micro lights and look very delicate and convincing.
+The Eucalyptus Garland from Lights4fun come in a handy bundle with warm white micro lights and look very delicate and convincing.